Mont Mouchet: The beast of Gévaudan

 On the 19 June 1767, Jean Chastel, accompanied only by his two sons, left to track down the Beast of Gévaudan in the forest of Mont Mouchet.
 According to Chastel's description, the beast would emerge from the woods onto the track, and sit on its haunches in fright, awaiting an inescapable death.

 The beast and the World War II resistance

-Historians and other researchers on the beast of Gévaudan have often been taken by the parallel between the story of the beast and that of the French resistance.
-The fact that 3,000 Nazi soldiers in the search for dissidents were not able to find 2,700 maquis fighters surrounding the Mont Mouchet forest where two centuries earlier, three men had tracked down the beast, tends to support the conspiracy theory that Chastel himself was involved in the massacres, attributed to the beast, which took place in Gévaudan at this time.
+In June 1944, Mont Mouchet was the scene of the Battle of Mont Mouchet, which pitted the Wehrmacht against the French Resistance.

+Mont Mouchet has been visited by several French presidents: General de Gaulle, on June 5, 1959; Valéry Giscard d'Estaing, on June 23, 1974; François Mitterrand, on July 5, 1981; François Hollande, on July 6, 2014.